robrotheram/go-watch2gether/README.md

 ## Features
 ### Listen In discord
 ![Screenshot 1](docs/discord.png)
-Listen in dissord.
-Using commands that do not iterfeer with Rythm Bot commands.
-(Currently supports only YT through the bot) Full list of commands
+Bot only supports slash commands
+Full list of commands
 ```
-- !help : This is a Help Command
-- !history : List videos alreay played
-- !join : Join Bot to a voice channel
+- /join : Join Bot to a voice channel
-- !leave : Disconnect Bot from channel
+- /leave : Disconnect Bot from channel

-- !pause : Pause Video
+- /pause : Pause Video
-- !skip : Skip to next video in the Queue
+- /skip : Skip to next video in the Queue
-- !play : Play Video
+- /play : Play Video
-- !stop : Stop Video
+- /stop : Stop Video
-- !queue : List videos in the Queue
+- /list : List videos in the Queue
-- !add <video> : Add Video to Queue
+- /add <video> : Add Video to Queue

-- !playlist load <name>
+- /playlist load <name>
-- !status : Current Status of what is playing
+- /now : Current Status of what is playing
-- !watch : Get Link to room

 ```

 ### Supported Media files